When we find ourselves in a hole, the first thing we need to do is stop digging.

 When a couple divorces, the marriage ends but often the relationship doesn’t.
 If they have kids, they’ll share the same graduations, weddings and grandchildren.
 Families facing the challenges of divorce benefit greatly from choosing a process focused on solutions rather than blame because it will helps them work towards a peaceful transition to their new normal.

 Mediation is another alternative for couples seeking divorce to avoid court.
 As a mediator I act as a neutral facilitator.
 The couple may be represented by an attorney or they may come to mediation on their own.
-The goals of mediation are the same as collaborative divorce, to help couples find a resolution that honors the values and meets the needs of their family.
-Mediation may be done in one meeting or over a couple sessions depending on what the clients need.
-Since I am acting as a neutral our Iowa rules of ethics don’t allow me to prepare the court documents.
+Mediation may be done in one meeting or over a couple sessions depending on what the needs of the couple.
+When I serve as a mediator I am not allowed to prepare the court documents under our Iowa rules.
 At the end of the session I will prepare a mediated agreement that the couple can either use to fill out the court provided forms or they may choose to use a drafting attorney to prepare the necessary paperwork for them.